Miracle on Ice: Exhibitions

-In exhibitions that year, Soviet club teams went 5–3–1 against National Hockey League (NHL) teams and, a year earlier, the Soviet national team had defeated a team of NHL All-Stars two games to one (by scores of 2-4, 5-4, and 6–0) to win the Challenge Cup.
+In exhibitions that year, Soviet club teams went 5–3–1 against National Hockey League (NHL) teams and, a year earlier, the Soviet national team had defeated a team of NHL All-Stars two games to one (by scores of 2–4, 5–4, and 6–0) to win the Challenge Cup.
 In 1979–80, virtually all the top North American players were Canadians, although the number of U.S.-born professional players had been on the rise throughout the 1970s.
 The 1980 U.S. Olympic team featured several young players who were regarded as highly promising, and some had signed contracts to play in the NHL immediately after the tournament.

 In September 1979, before the Olympics, the American team started exhibition play.
 They played a total of 61 games in five months against teams from Europe and the United States.
 Through these games, Brooks instilled a European style of play in his team, emphasizing wide-open play with sufficient body contact.
 He believed it would be the only way for the Americans to compete with the Soviets.
 From the start of the exhibition matches, he conducted the team through skating wind sprints consisting of end line to blue line and back, then end line to red line and back, then end line to far blue line and back, and finally end line all the way down and back.
 Some of the players took to calling these "Herbies".
 On September 17, the team played to a 3–3 tie in Norway.
 Believing the team wasn't putting up sufficient effort, an angry Brooks had them skate Herbies after the game and, after a while, arena custodians turned the lights off and the Herbies continued in the dark.
-The two teams played again the next night, with the US winning handily 9-0.
+Brooks skated the team for over an hour.
+The two teams played again the next night, with the U.S. winning handily 9–0.
 Near the end of the exhibition season, Brooks, because of subpar play, threatened to cut Eruzione (the captain) from the team and replace Craig with Steve Janaszak as the starting goaltender, although he had supported them throughout.

 In their last exhibition game, against the Soviets at Madison Square Garden on Saturday, February 9, the Americans were crushed 10–3.
 Soviet head coach Viktor Tikhonov later said that this victory "turned out to be a very big problem" by causing the Soviets to underestimate the American team.
 The game was also costly for the Americans off-ice, as defenseman Jack O'Callahan pulled a ligament in his knee; however, Brooks kept O'Callahan on the roster, which meant the U.S. was virtually playing with only 19 players throughout the tournament.
 O'Callahan eventually returned for the game against the Soviets, playing limited minutes.